-Those who subsequently buy the vehicles from the car auctions will have to apply for a rebuilt salvage title before they can get insurance.
+Those who subsequently buy the vehicles from the auto auctions in Georgia GA will have to apply for a rebuilt salvage title before they can get insurance.
 In order to apply for this title, you will need to have photos of the vehicle before it was repaired.
 You should also keep all receipts for the parts and labor that went into the vehicle, as you have to provide this with the application for the rebuilt salvage title.

 In Georgia, you need to go through a licensed rebuilder with the salvage vehicle in the majority of cases.
 However, non-licensed rebuilders are allowed to rebuild up to two vehicles annually.
 It is always a good idea to check the latest laws and rules in Georgia when you are going through this process though, just to make sure things have not changed.

 You will also need to have an inspection at an inspection station approved by the state of Georgia before you can get a rebuilt title for your vehicle.
 You can have the inspections done at one of the many locations around the state, or you can actually have them come to your home.
 Keep in mind that if you take the vehicle to the location for the inspection, you will need to tow it there, as you cannot legally drive the vehicle at this time.

 The various locations that offer these inspections have different fees, so you should call ahead to determine what the inspection will cost.
 Once you have the inspection completed, you will need to pay an $18 title fee and a $100 inspection fee to the state.